Video

 Enhance dental patient education

-In our latest episode, Professor Newton delves into the importance of building a trusting relationship with the patient to achieve optimal results.
+Professor Newton discusses the importance of building a trusting relationship with the patient to achieve optimal results.
 Gain valuable insights on fostering trust, improving treatment outcomes and creating an overall positive dental experience.
-Learn practical tips on how to effectively communicate behavioural change techniques to patients.
+Gain valuable insights on communicating behavioral change techniques effectively to improve patient outcomes, treatment success, and the overall dental experience.

 Meet Professor Newton